WalletScrutiny/WalletScrutinyCom/_iphone/cash.usdx.wallet.md

 ---

-This statement in the description from the [play store](https://play.google.com/store/apps/details?id=cash.usdx.wallet) below is a claim the user only has access to the private keys.
+This statement in the description from the [App store](https://apps.apple.com/app/usdx-wallet-with-a-stablecoin/id1367451869) below is a claim the user only has access to the private keys.

 > Your private key is encrypted and stored safely; only you can decrypt it and perform transactions.